Luwen-Zhang/Icebreaking_PD-SPH/README.md

 An Ice Plastic Damage (IPD) model is developed to effectively capture the quasi-brittle behavior of oridinary ice.
 The typical circumferential and radial cracks are vividly simulated.

+To learn about the usage of this code, please refer to the [PDREADME](PDREADME.md).

 ## Examples at a glance

 Ice breaking by a high-speed water jet impact